Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Experimental Setup

 \subsection{Data}

 We train our models on a private proprietary dataset containing tracks from Shutterstock~\footnote{\url{https://shutterstock.com/music}} and Pond$5$~\footnote{\url{https://pond5.com}} data collections, which sums to roughly $20$k hours of Mono $32$kHz mixtures paired with textual descriptions.
 We evaluate the trained models on a different private proprietary data containing $162$ hours of high-quality Mono $32$kHz mixtures paired with high quality captioning textual descriptions.
-We refrained from evaluating the models over MusicCaps as it has much lower quality in both audio and paired captioning, and we believe that our chosen evaluation set serves as a much more reliable one.
+As we wish to observe subtle changes in performance throughout this work, we refrained from evaluating the models over MusicCaps~\citep{musiclm} as it is unclear what subtle differences in performance stand for w.r.t this set due to inconsistencies in audio-quality, sampling rates and audio-text match.
+For further comparison of the data sources used in this work please see \Cref{apx:data_specs}.